capricorncd/guitar-chords/README.md

 # guitar-chords

 Generate and edit guitar chord diagrams in Canvas or SVG.
+[View the chord diagrams it generates →](https://capricorncd.github.io/guitar-chords/playground/).

 ```js
 import { GuitarChords } from '@guitar-chords/canvas'